+Select one:

-features that may be negatively impacted by taking a withdrawal.
-Consult with your investment professional to determine a withdrawal strategy the at is right for you.
-Select one: . , ☐ I request a full withdrawal of the contract in accordance with the provisions and cond ☐ Make a partial withdrawal of \$ ☐ Make a partial withdrawal of my interest earnings. ☐ Make a partial withdrawal for my Required Minimum Distribution (RMD) in the amou ☐ Make a partial withdrawal for my annual free amount without incurring withdrawal ch ☐ Immediately ☐ On a specific date (MM/DD/YY) nt of \$ arges effective ot.
-Unless specific instructions are provided below, all partial surrenders will be made de pro-rata.
-Account/Fund name Whole Percentage % % % Total 100 % Part 5 Systematic Withdrawal Request This request is to Establish a New Arrangement Replace an Existing Arrange Amount Payment Amount Earnings Only Payment Frequency Monthly Quarterly Semiannually Annually Payment Start Date (MMDDYYYY) Payment End Date (MMDDYYYY) • For ACH transfers, please allow three business days for your withdrawal to be depose • If no payment start date is entered, request will be effective on first business day after ited into your accou ☐ Check here if this systematic withdrawal request is a series of substantially equal per intended to allow you to avoid the 10% premature penalty tax.
-Please complete the Payment Withdrawal Request form and return it with this 403(b) withdrawal request Substantially Equal , .
-Port 6 Delivery Instructions
+I request a full withdrawal of the contract in accordance with the provisions and cond Make a partial withdrawal of \$ Make a partial withdrawal of my interest earnings.
+Make a partial withdrawal for my Required Minimum Distribution (RMD) in the amount Make a partial withdrawal for my annual free amount without incurring withdrawal ch Immediately On a specific date (MM/DD/YY) nt of \$ t.

+Jnless specific instructions are provided below, all partial surrenders will be mad

+Account/Fund name Whole Percentage

+%

+%

+% %

+Part 5 Systematic Withdrawal Request

+- For structured annuities: All systematic withdrawals will be processed using the default surrender order as follows: interim account, fixed account, pro-rata among all segments.
+Manually specified systematic withdrawals are not available. - For ACH transfers, please allow three business days for your withdrawal to be deposited into your account. - If no payment start date is entered, request will be effective on first business day after received in the ornarata offica